 Before you dive into the data, it really helps to write down the questions you need to find answers to.

 The purpose of these questions is to be able to describe a problem from as many angles as possible.
-You’re not looking for insights yet – you just need to have more information that will tell us how users behave in the stage where most of them get lost.
+You’re not looking for insights yet – you just need to have enough customer feedback that will tell us how users behave in the stage where most of them get lost.

 Here are a few examples of questions that would be great to ask when trying to understand what’s happening inside the onboarding process: